The $h$-Principle for Maps Transverse to Bracket-Generating Distributions: Regularity of Horizontal Curves

-\underline{\bfseries Step $1$} For each column-block of $A$, we shall prescribe some sub-frame of $T_y\bbR^N$, consisting of some suitable vectors as obtained by \autoref{lemma:specialVectorFields} (and thus using the bracket-generation condition of $\calD$).
-This step (algorithm~\autoref{algo:subFrame}) is recursive in nature and it will determine the value of $q(\frm, 1)$.
-Extending each sub-frame arbitrarily to a full frame and then relabeling the column-blocks, we get new matrix, say, $A_1$.
-Since these operations are invertible, $A$ has full rank if and only if $A_1$ has full rank.\\
+\underline{Step $1$} \phantomsection For each column-block of $A$, we shall prescribe some sub-frame of $T_y\mathbb{R}^N$, consisting of some suitable vectors as obtained by \autoref{lemma:specialVectorFields} (and thus using the fact that $\mathcal{D}$ is bracket-generating).
+This step (\hyperref[algo:subFrame]{Algorithm 1}) is recursive, and it will determine the value of $q(\mathfrak{m}, 1)$.
+Extending each sub-frame arbitrarily to a full frame and then relabeling the column-blocks, we get a new matrix, say, $A_1$.
+Since these operations are invertible, $A$ has full rank if and only if $A_1$ has full rank. \\